vuelcomponents/vuelscroller/README.md

 ### Props:

 - **renderOnly** (optional):
     - **items**: An optional array of items to display within the component.
+Only if you want to render a static list of items ( Render-Only mode ).

 - **settings** (optional):
     - **loadPerScroll**: Specifies how items are loaded during scrolling.
 Can be `"single"` or a number indicating the quantity of items to load per scroll event.